Which Kettlebell? Your Guide to Buying the Best Kettlebell

 Kettlebells are a great bit of kit; they can combine strength, flexibility and endurance into one workout.
-However, choosing the best kettlebell for your training needs can be a pain.
+However, sorting through all of the available options and choosing the best kettlebell for your training needs can be a pain.

 I have created this in-depth guide with all of the information you need to make the right decision.
-I have also included some suggested products to make it even easier for you.
+I have also reviewed some suggested products to make it even easier for you.